Balance of power: how EVs will help regulate tomorrow’s energy system

 Read also: What is wave energy and how much potential does it have?

-Bloomberg New Energy Finance expects global grid battery storage capacity to hit around 2,086 GWh in 2030 – enough to cover the annual electricity needs of nearly 700,000 average European homes.4 However, that number will be dwarfed by the amount available in EVs.
+Bloomberg New Energy Finance expects global grid battery storage capacity to hit around 2,086 GWh in 2030 – enough to cover the annual electricity needs of nearly 700,000 average European homes.4 EVs could add significantly to this sum.
 We estimate that EVs will account for over half of new vehicles sold in 2030, which would collectively offer over 1,878 GWh of battery capacity.5 V2G technology, therefore, represents an opportunity to significantly augment the grid’s power storage capacity, supporting the rollout of renewable energy and maintaining grid resilience.

 In 2021, utility company National Grid successfully used an electric school bus to deliver power back to the Massachusetts grid for over 50 hours during peak periods